kymlu/travel-memories/README.md

 Note that there are at least 500 more commits than necessary because the beginning of development was done on Github web on my iPad.

 ### Code Updates
-July 2024 - Refactored the site to use components.
+July-August 2024 - Refactored the site to use components.
+Added order randomizer.

 ## Design
 The website was initially creately only for pictures from the Japan portion of the trip.
 My design always included the map of Japan with the highlighted regions.
 The English and Japanese bilingual text is also intentional since the pictures were from Japan.
 However, I quickly realized that I wanted to show others my pictures from the other countries too, so adding the pictures from the other countries would streamline the presentation.